redis/redis-doc/commands/bitfield.md

 bit offset inside the string.

-However if the offset is prefixed with a `#` character, the specified offset is multiplied by the integer type width, so for example:
+However if the offset is prefixed with a `#` character, the specified offset is multiplied by the integer encoding's width, so for example:

     BITFIELD mystring SET i8 #0 100 SET i8 #1 200